spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

   As you build your cluster, check that the ``podCIDR`` value does not overlap with any hosts or with the service network and the ``serviceClusterIpRange`` value does not overlap with any IP ranges assigned to nodes or pods.
 For more information, refer to the [Clusters](/clusters) guide and [Cluster Deployment Errors](https://docs.spectrocloud.com/troubleshooting/cluster-deployment).

-- Configure OpenID Connect (OIDC) parameters to specify a third-party Identify Provider (IDP).
+- Manually configure a third-party OpenID Connect (OIDC) Identify Provider (IDP).
 For more information, refer to the [Use RBAC With OIDC](/clusters/cluster-management/cluster-rbac/#userbacwithoidc) guide.

-- Add a certificate for the Spectro Proxy pack if you want to use a reverse proxy with a Kubernetes cluster.
+- If you do not select Palette as the OIDC IDP, and you you want to use a reverse proxy with your Kubernetes cluster, you must add a certificate for the Spectro Proxy pack.
 For more information, refer to the [Spectro Proxy](/integrations/frp) guide.

 #### Configuration Changes

 When applied to AWS, MAAS, and EKS cluster profiles, the PXK Kubeadm configuration has been updated to dynamically enable OIDC based on your IDP selection by adding the ``identityProvider`` parameter.
-The IDP you select from options displayed in the OIDC options drawer are automatically
+The IDP you select from options displayed in the **OIDC Identity Provider** options drawer are automatically added to the `identityProvider` parameter.

 <br />